adrandima/ar-example/README.md

 # ar-example
-Use ar-js and th aframe
+Used ar-js and th aframe